THHHomas/SuperUDF/README.md

 ## Datasets
   We provide the processed dataset of ScanNet in [data.zip](https://pan.baidu.com/s/1CXPiXAbaW4gavEMjDs4RTg) (pwd: 1234).
-After download the dataset, you should put it in `./data`.
+After download the dataset, you should unzip it and put it in `./data/test.h5`.

 ## UDF Prediction